 OPTICAL IMAGING AND ELECTROPHYSIOLOGICAL RECORDING IN NEUROSCIENCE

-A 13-day residential course of lectures, demonstrations and practical work (5-9 May 2020 inclusive)
+A 14-day residential course of lectures, demonstrations and practical work; a lectures-only option will be available online

 LECTURES AND PRACTICALS